-SMBG, i.e., self-monitoring of blood glucose stands for the home blood sugar testing for people with diabetes.
+SMBG, i.e., self-monitoring of blood glucose stands for home blood sugar testing for people with diabetes.

-Self-monitoring is actually the use of regular blood testing in order to understand the diabetes control of an individual and give information about any possible changes to improve that same control.
+Cleveland Clinic actually uses regular blood testing in order to understand the diabetes control of an individual and give information about any possible changes to improve that same control.

 This type of testing has been a disputed problem for many years, especially when it comes to individuals that have type 2 diabetes and are not using insulin.

-As a matter of fact, this blood sugar test tells you about the amount of sugar in the blood at the time you make the test.
+As a matter of fact, this blood sugar test tells you about the amount of sugar in the blood at the time you take the test.

 1. Helps inform the doctor and patients about how the drug regime is working